Ventus218/SAP-assignment-03/README.md

 Scalability is provided by both Kafka and Kubernetes which allow to scale the number of nodes and therefore the available computational power of the system.

+### One thing that is not currently scaling

+Currently the events are loaded by the services and they are all applied every time a client makes a query.
+This is obviously not going to scale when the number of events will become very large.
+It is possible (but was not implemented due to time constraints) to:

+- periodically compute and store a "snapshot" of the state and discard all the events previous to that snapshot (this can be done at service level, at kafka level or even both)
+- periodically remove events that do not actually alter the state
+- or do both things

+These approaches would require to establish a maximum amount of delay for events to be delivered.

 ## Fault tolerance

 Fault tolerance is provided by both Kafka and Kubernetes, each of them can be configured to hold a minimum amount of replicas in order to always have some nodes available.